AazamJutt/AazamJutt/README.md

 <span>
   Hi, my name is <b>Aazam Jutt</b>.
-I am a senior year student at <a href="http://pucit.edu.pk">PUCIT</a> Lahore.
+I am a CS graduate from <a href="http://pucit.edu.pk">PUCIT</a> Lahore.
 I work on different web projects as a freelancer.
 You can contact me for queries regarding any project.
 </span>

 ----